Ein kleines Mädchen isst ein Stück Apfel, neben ihr steht eine Schale mit illustrierten Früchten.

 Vitamin B7

 Vitamin B7 is probably best known to women as “biotin”.
-It helps maintain normal hair and skin.
-Since these are so important, biotin is now even found in shampoos.
+It plays a role in maintaining normal hair and skin.
+As these factors are important for our own well-being, there are now even biotin shampoos.
 Among other things, vitamin B7 contributes to the healthy metabolism of micronutrients (fat, carbohydrates and proteins) and the energy metabolism.

 Vitamin B9